ADevisha/STOCK-PREDICTION-USING-DEEPONET/README.md

-# STOCK-PREDICTION-USING-DEEPONET
+# STOCK-PRICE-PREDICTION-USING-DEEPONET
-Some International and National Stock Price prediction using deep operator neural network of historical stock values using Advanced Machine Learning models.
+Some International and National Stock Price prediction of historical stock values using deep operator neural network of Advanced Machine Learning Model